Pontificalis Domus: Section I: The Papal Household

 The first section deals with the overarching structure of the Papal Household.
 It states that the Papal Household shall be composed of both clergy and laity (1, §1).
 All members of the Papal Household are subject to the direction of the Prefect of the Apostolic Palace (2), but they are all, both ecclesiastical and lay, appointed by the Supreme Pontiff (3, §1).
 The tenure of all members of the Papal Chapel is subject to the norms established in the 1967 apostolic constitution Regimini Universae ecclesiae, which reformed the Roman Curia; laity are appointed for a period of five years, but the Pope may extend their term of office (3, §2).
 All offices will be voided upon the vacancy of the Apostolic See, and no offices are hereditary (3, §3 and §4).
 Furthermore, all ceremonies of the Papal Household will be categorized as either sacred or civil (sacrae aut civiles); the sacred ceremonies are either solemn or ordinary.
 (Examples of solemn ceremonies include the coronation of a pope, canonizations, etc.) The civil ceremonies are distinguished as either audiences of official character or of a non-official character (4).

 Section II: The Papal Chapel

-The second section deals with the organization of the Papal Chapel.
-It is declared to consist of the following classes of persons (6, §1):
+The second section deals with the organization of the Papal Chapel, which consists of the following classes of persons (6, §1):